How To Grow Tomatoes Like a Professional: A Comprehensive Guide to Tomato Growing Techniques and Tips

 Harvest Goals: If you plan to can your tomatoes, consider planting 2-3 indeterminate varieties for fresh use and 1-2 determinate varieties for canning.
 For example, if you want to preserve tomatoes, planting 5-7 plants can give you enough for a good batch.

-By planning your planting based on space and needs, you can ensure a productive garden.
+By planning according to your space and needs, you can ensure a productive garden.

 Growing Tomatoes in Containers